ronco/ember-cli-meta-tags/README.md

-This add-on is perfect for combining with a prerendering server side solution such as [prerender.io](http://www.prerender.io) or eventually with
+This add-on is perfect for combining with a prerendering server side solution such as [prerender.io](http://www.prerender.io) or with
-[Ember Fastboot](https://github.com/tildeio/ember-cli-fastboot).
-(Note not currently compatible with fastboot.
-See [#12](https://github.com/ronco/ember-cli-meta-tags/issues/12)).
+[Ember Fastboot](https://github.com/tildeio/ember-cli-fastboot) (Fastboot compatibility requires ember-cli-meta-tags v2+ and Ember Canary).

 ## Usage